daanvancamp/gomoku-AI/README.md

 Another known issue is that the 'human training' checkbox isn't fully showed in the GUI.

 Note: the project is still under development.
-Some added features aren't stable as of right now.
+Some added features aren't stable as of right now, but overall it works better than the program of Mikki (from which I started). developped by: daanvancamp & wimnevelsteen

-developped by:
-daanvancamp & wimnevelsteen